 Park and the 5,000 spectators saw the home side cruise to a 6-0 victory.
 Harry McNeil opened the scoring after only

-four minutes and added a second after two goals had been disallowed.
+four minutes and either he or Angus McKinnon added a second after two goals had been disallowed.
 Goal number three came when Tom Highet sent

-the ball to Jamie Weir who charged the keeper and the ball went through.
-Billy McKinnon got number four with a fine
+the ball to Jimmy Weir who charged the keeper allowing Tom Lawrie score.
+Either Harry McNeil or Willie Mackinnon got number four with a fine

 long shot.
 The fifth goal was a Spencer